For over 50 years, the Park Authority’s Friends Groups have supported,

 enhanced, and advocated for Fairfax County’s parks, facilities, and

 services.
 In order to acknowledge and expand upon the added benefit of

-a project to formalize the partnership between the Park Authority and
+a project to develop agency wide consistency in how the Park Authority

 The Friends Group Project deliverables are: a Friends Group Handbook,